The workings of SSL and TLS

 - Voice over IP (VoIP)

-The primary goal of the TLS protocol is to provide privacy and to keep the data accurate and consistent between two (or more) computers.
-So when secured by the TLS protocol the connection between the server (monovm.com) and the client (Google Chrome, Firefox) should have at least one of the following properties:
+The primary goal of the TLS protocol is to provide privacy and keep the data accurate and consistent between two (or more) computers.
+So when secured by the TLS protocol, the connection between the server (monovm.com) and the client (Google Chrome, Firefox) should have at least one of the following properties:

 - The connection is reliable because each message transmitted includes a message integrity check which prevents undetected or alteration of data during the transmission.